Charity shop reopens after suspected arson destroyed vital van

-Overgate Hospice has been "overwhelmed by the kindness and support" they received after a suspected arson attack seriously damaged on of their vans.
+Overgate Hospice has been "overwhelmed by the kindness and support" it received after a suspected arson attack seriously damaged on of their vans.

 The hospice has launched a fundraising appeal to buy a replacement van after theirs was smoke damaged following a suspected arson attack in the early hours of yesterday morning (Monday).